MichelAtieno/Awards/READme.md

 <ul>
     <li>Sign in to the application to start using.</li>
     <li>Upload your project to the application.</li>
-    <li>See my profile with all my projects as well as users who have profiles with projects once searched for.</li>
+    <li>See your profile with all your projects as well as users who have profiles with projects once searched for.</li>
     <li>Rate a project and be identified as the user who rated the project.</li>
 <ul>